kribesk/k8s-lab-setup/lab_report/33-kubernetes.md

 ### What is kubernetes (k8s)

-Being formal, it is an open source container cluster manager. [wiki](https://en.wikipedia.org/wiki/Kubernetes)
+Being formal, it is an open source container cluster manager. [@wiki_cluster_manager]

-Being descriptive, it is a platform, which takes care of managing the docker containers, which were previously decribed in this document, over the surface of cluster.
+Being descriptive, it is a platform, which takes care of managing the docker containers, which were previously decribed in this document, over the surface of cluster. [@wiki_k8s]

 Management is a superclass-expression, which includes automatic or semi-automatic deployment of container VMs, scheduling (making the running environment i.e. cluster node correspond container requirements), failover management in case the container or a node goes down (self-healing) etc.

 Also k8s is capable of managing the cluster itself, controlling it's nodes, shared storages of different kind, shared configuration repository
-(see [etcd](https://github.com/coreos/etcd)) and also provide the UI for an administrator of the cluster.
+[@coreos_etcd] and also provide the UI for an administrator of the cluster.

 Let's take closer look on k8s' features in corresponding section.
 As a summary, k8s is a platform merging a cluster manager, a container manager and a tool to control this systems.